osea-dev/.github/profile/README.md

 2. Refer to the [documentations](https://docs.brew.sh/Installation) if you are experiencing issues with connecting to `GitHub.com`

-3. Once `Homebrew` was installed, you can now install `nvm` refer to the command below:
+3. Once `Homebrew` is installed, you can now install `nvm` refer to the command below:

     ```
     brew install nvm